xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/the-clio-server.md

 Clio is an XRP Ledger API server optimized for WebSocket or HTTP API calls for validated ledger data.

 A Clio server does not connect to the peer-to-peer network.
-Instead, it extracts data from a specified `rippled` server which is connected to the P2P network.
-By handling API calls efficiently, Clio servers can help reduce the load on `rippled` servers running in P2P mode.
+Instead, it extracts data from a specified <span class="code-snippet">rippled</span> server which is connected to the P2P network.
+By handling API calls efficiently, Clio servers can help reduce the load on <span class="code-snippet">rippled</span> servers running in P2P mode.

-Clio stores validated historical ledger and transaction data in a space efficient format, using up to 4 times less space than `rippled`.
+Clio stores validated historical ledger and transaction data in a space efficient format, using up to 4 times less space than <span class="code-snippet">rippled</span>.
 Clio uses Cassandra or ScyllaDB, allowing for scalable read throughput.
 Multiple Clio servers can share access to the same dataset, thereby enabling you to build a highly available cluster of Clio servers without the need for redundant data storage or computation.

-Clio requires access to a `rippled` server, which can run on the same machine as Clio or separately.
+Clio requires access to a <span class="code-snippet">rippled</span> server, which can run on the same machine as Clio or separately.

 While Clio offers the complete [HTTP / WebSocket APIs](http-websocket-apis.html), by default, it only returns validated data.
-For any requests that require access to the P2P network, Clio automatically forwards the request to the `rippled` server on the P2P network and passes the response back.
+For any requests that require access to the P2P network, Clio automatically forwards the request to the <span class="code-snippet">rippled</span> server on the P2P network and passes the response back.

 ## Why Should I Run a Clio Server?

-There are lots of reasons you might want to run your own Clio server, but most of them can be summarized as: reduced load on `rippled` server(s) connected to the P2P network, lower memory usage and storage overhead, easier horizontal scaling, and higher throughput for API requests.
+There are lots of reasons you might want to run your own Clio server, but most of them can be summarized as: reduced load on <span class="code-snippet">rippled</span> server(s) connected to the P2P network, lower memory usage and storage overhead, easier horizontal scaling, and higher throughput for API requests.

-* Reduced load on `rippled` server(s) - A Clio server does not connect to the peer-to-peer network.
-It uses gRPC to get validated data from one or more trusted `rippled` servers that are connected to the P2P network.
-Thus, a Clio server handles requests more efficiently and reduces the load on `rippled` servers running in P2P mode.
+* Reduced load on <span class="code-snippet">rippled</span> server(s) - A Clio server does not connect to the peer-to-peer network.
+It uses gRPC to get validated data from one or more trusted <span class="code-snippet">rippled</span> servers that are connected to the P2P network.
+Thus, a Clio server handles requests more efficiently and reduces the load on <span class="code-snippet">rippled</span> servers running in P2P mode.

-* Lower memory usage and storage overhead - Clio uses Cassandra as a database and stores data in a space efficient format, using up to 4 times less space than `rippled`.
+* Lower memory usage and storage overhead - Clio uses Cassandra as a database and stores data in a space efficient format, using up to 4 times less space than <span class="code-snippet">rippled</span>.

 * Easier horizontal scaling - Multiple Clio servers can share access to the same dataset, thus enabling you to build a highly available cluster of Clio servers.

-* Higher throughput for API requests - A Clio server extracts validated data from one or more trusted `rippled` servers and stores this data efficiently.
+* Higher throughput for API requests - A Clio server extracts validated data from one or more trusted <span class="code-snippet">rippled</span> servers and stores this data efficiently.
 Thus, handling API calls efficiently, resulting in a higher throughput and in some cases, lower latency as well.

 ## How does a Clio Server Work?